Anna Scetinina, M.A., RP

 Perfectionism

-If your desire for achievement and delivering great work has turned into a rigid rule and your mind demands that you do things perfectly, you might be dealing with unhelpful perfectionism.
-It can show up in excessive time spent studying, checking, and reviewing material, and yet no matter how much time you spend, you feel your work is 'never good enough.'
-I work with students devastated when they don't get a 100 on a test and with professionals who sacrifice their family life and self-care for endless attempts to perfect their work reports.
+It can show up in excessive time spent studying, checking, and reviewing material, and yet no matter how much time you spend, you feel your work is ‘never good enough.’
+I work with students devastated when they don’t get a 100 on a test and with professionals who sacrifice their family life and self-care for endless attempts to perfect their work reports.
 If this sounds familiar, we can explore your fear and help you learn to let go of doing things that limit and drain your life and let your values guide your actions.

 Depression